ajcriado/htb-writeups/Academy/OSCP/Content Summary/Windows Privilege Escalation.md

 While PrintSpoofer provided us a straightforward exploit process to elevate our privileges, there are also other tools that can abuse _SeImpersonatePrivilege_ for privilege escalation.
 Variants from the _Potato_[9](https://portal.offsec.com/courses/pen-200/books-and-videos/modal/modules/windows-privilege-escalation/abusing-other-windows-components/using-exploits#fn9) family (for example _RottenPotato_, _SweetPotato_, or _JuicyPotato_) are such tools.
 We should take the time to study these tools as they are an effective alternative to PrintSpoofer.
 	* USE **GODPOTATO** OR **SWEETPOTATO**

+#### SAM, Security and System files

+With this files we can dump credentials using impacket-secretsdump.
+We can get this files if we are admins or maybe check for folders like windows.old and check there inside .\\Windows\\System32 folder